shanesveller/thredded/INSTALL.md

     rails s

 * Open your local server up in your browser and follow the setup "wizard".
-That will help you set up your site and first messageboard, and you should be ready to go!
+That will help you set up your site and first messageboard

 ## Heroku <a name="heroku"></a>